MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/multiplayer/matchmaking/concepts/arena/live-discovering-xbox-tournaments.md

 ### Provide a comprehensive list of tournaments

-Empower gamers to quickly check the status of tournaments they’re currently registered in, and to browse tournaments between gameplay sessions.
+Empower gamers to quickly check the status of tournaments they're currently registered in, and to browse tournaments between gameplay sessions.

 #### User impact

-* Minimizes the gamer’s need to leave the game to check tournament status in the Dashboard.
+* Minimizes the gamer's need to leave the game to check tournament status in the Dashboard.
 * Serves as a great back-up solution if gamers miss Xbox Arena toast notifications.
 * Does involve additional cost for the game developer to manage.
 * Leads gamers to the Arena UI for joining, registration, checking in, seeding and team formation.